WHAT IS IVF AND HOW DOES IT WORK?

 During conventional IVF, several medications are used to stimulate the ovaries, and in turn, they produce multiple eggs.
 During mini IVF, the doses of these medications are reduced significantly.

 A lower dose of medications is a great way to prevent unwanted side effects like OHSS.
-But a lower dose means fewer eggs are being produced, which directly affects the success rates of the procedure.
+But a lower dose means fewer eggs are being produced, which means mini IVF has a lower success rate than conventional IVF.

 Other than the stimulation process being less invasive, mini IVF is the same as conventional IVF.